tulipanh/CS290W14/assignment1/bio.md

 My name is Hunter Tulipan.
 I was born in Nashville, TN, which is also where I currently live.
 My hobbies include camping, rock-climbing, reading fantasy novels, and playing video games.
 My primary academic focus up to this point has been in Physics.
 I enjoy music in bluegrass, folk, and similar genres.
+My undergraduate education took place at Lehigh University and at Washington University in St. Louis.

 Programming Background:
 I am cuurently in my third quarter of classes at OSU.
 I am currently taking Analysis of Algorithms, Introduction to Operating Systems, and Software Engineering in addition to this class.
 I have some experience programming in C, C++, Java, JavaScript, PHP, and HTML.
 Before starting classes at OSU, I had taken a single intro course that was run using Java, and I had done some work with Physics simulations run using Fortran.